How to Use the NPV Function in Google Sheets

 ABC

-Note: Actually the above value is PV since we haven’t considered the initial investment value in cell C2 which is -4,500.
+Note: This value represents the present value (PV) since we haven’t considered the initial investment value in cell C2, which is -4,500.

-Let’s use the above elements in the PV function.
+Let’s now use these elements in the PV function:

 AB

-The below PV formula would return -5,989.07 and that tells everything!
+The following PV formula would return -5,989.07, and that tells us everything!

 That’s all about how to use the NPV function in Google Sheets.
-Thanks for the stay, Enjoy!
+Thanks for reading, and enjoy exploring Google Sheets’ financial functions!

 Prashanth KV